rowland007/homelab-playbook/docs/apps/wireguard.md

 2. Add a registry key and add user to the `Network Configuration Operators` group.
     - Pro: WireGuard GUI is accessible
     - Con: messing with registry, GUI functionality severely limited, messes with privilege elevation prompt

+    !!! info
+        ### Network Configuration Operators

+        Members of the Network Configuration Operators group can have the following administrative privileges to manage configuration of networking features:

+            - Modify the Transmission Control Protocol/Internet Protocol (TCP/IP) properties for a local area network (LAN) connection, which includes the IP address, the subnet mask, the default gateway, and the name servers.
+            - Rename the LAN connections or remote access connections that are available to all the users.
+            - Enable or disable a LAN connection.
+            - Modify the properties of all remote access connections of users.
+            - Delete all the remote access connections of users.
+            - Rename all the remote access connections of users.
+            - Issue `ipconfig`, `ipconfig /release`, and `ipconfig /renew` commands.
+            - Enter the PIN unblock key (PUK) for mobile broadband devices that support a SIM card.

+        This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
+This group can't be renamed, deleted, or removed.

+        The Network Configuration Operators group applies to the Windows Server operating system in Default Active Directory security groups.

 ## How to add a User to a Group on Windows